Accreditation

 The Degree of Bachelor of Veterinary Medicine and Surgery (BVMS) from Glasgow is also recognised by the South African Veterinary Council (SAVC).

 Glasgow has been accredited by the AVMA Council on Education since 1999.
-All Schools undergo accreditation assessment every seven years; our last assessment was in 2021, at which we were confirmed with full accreditation, our next assessment and site visit is due in 2028.
+All Schools undergo accreditation assessment every seven years; our last assessment was in 2021, at which we were confirmed with full accreditation.
+Our next assessment and site visit is due in 2028.

 Performance of graduating students in the NAVLE is an important consideration for accreditation, with a pass rate of >80% required for accreditation by the AVMA Council on Education.
 Historically, the School's NAVLE pass rate has consistently been above 80% (2018/19 – 85%, 2019/20 – 88%, 2020/21 – 88%).
-Like many other schools, the pass rate has dropped over the last two years during/post-pandemic (2021/22 – 67%, 2022/23 - 62%).
-This means that the School has been put on probationary accreditation
+However, the pass rate for 2021/22 and 2022/23 were 67% and 62%.
+This means that the School has been put on probationary accreditation.

 Probationary accreditation is not an adverse decision and does not affect the degree status of current students and graduates.